championswimmer/kernel-tools/README.md

 ## Install Pre-requisite Packages

-####Android Boot Image modifier package (optional, as it can be compiled by the kitchen too)
+####Java archiver 'jar' tool (only required if you work with ftf files)
+If you have java, jre, open-jdk or sun-java-jdk installed then jar should be already present in your system, other wise install it by running
-	sudo apt-get install abootimg
+	sudo apt-get install fastjar

 ####ImageMagick (only for bootsplash image editing)
 	sudo apt-get install imagemagick

 ####GNU C Compiler (for png2rle, rle2png & boot.img editing || not required for Linux x86_64)
-If rgb2565 and 5652rgb precompiled binaries are not present for your architecture
+If rgb2565 and 5652rgb (bootsplash editing) precompiled binaries are not present for your architecture
 then they will be compiled for you on the fly
-Also if you have not installed abootimg package, then it will be compiled for you by the kitchen
+Also if you abootimg, mkbootimg or mkbootfs binaries for your architecture are not present, then it will be compiled for you by the kitchen

 	sudo apt-get install gcc